Constantly Bracing For the Next Outburst?

 I didn’t understand that my child was stress-sensitive.

-This wasn’t a discipline problem.
+And, I didn't understand that this wasn’t a discipline problem.
 It was a misunderstanding of what was happening in my child’s nervous system — and in mine.

 As my family evolved — remarriage, blended dynamics, and my teenager coming out as queer — the stress didn’t disappear.
 It shifted.
-And the escalation continued.
+And the escalation cycles continued.

 I was on the verge of losing my relationship with my almost-adult child.